 Animal Motif Jewellery Through The Ages

 Man has always rubbed shoulders with beasts, and history echoes humanity’s affinity with the animal kingdom through its works of art and design.
 In ancient times, before the invention of the written word, animal symbolism was crucial for survival, but as literacy and folklore developed, humans ascribed deeper meaning to the animal form.
 A bear, for example, was no longer merely deemed a threat but a being embodying human traits, such as valour and strength.
+Meanwhile, serpent rings came to symbolise eternity and loyalty.

 Against the polluted backdrop of urbanisation, nature became an attractive alternative for the middle classes, whose romantic fascination with animals engendered a rise in motifs, including butterflies in flight, serpents, dogs, and insects.
 Often mounted in old cut diamond pearls, these intricate animal motifs formed the basis of some truly stunning miniature sculptures.